Ladson couple went to sleep, then a shot rang out. She never woke up.

 "The bullet came through the window, through the dresser, then hit her in the head," Melvin Richardson said.
 "She never said a word since.
 She never woke up."

-The 42-year-old woman and mother of a 2-year-old boy was shot as she lay in bed inside her home at 4435 Farmwood St. She had been hospitalized until July 16, when she died of her wound, the Charleston County Coroner's Office announced Tuesday.
+The 42-year-old woman and mother of five was shot as she lay in bed inside her home at 4435 Farmwood St. She had been hospitalized until July 16, when she died of her wound.
+The Charleston County Coroner's Office publicly announced her death Tuesday, more than a week after the fact.

 Suzanne Richardson was a housekeeper much of her life, most recently at a North Charleston hotel.

-Her future husband was a maintenance man at the former Ashley Shores apartment complex off Azalea Drive when they met.
+When they met, her future husband was a maintenance man at the former Ashley Shores apartment complex off Azalea Drive.
 They went on to be married for six years and were looking forward to their seventh anniversary next month, Melvin Richardson said.

 "We had plans," he said.
 "But sometimes, things just don't work out."